tuhh-softsec/APR4Vul/README.md

 │   ├── RQ2 - Manual Patch Validation.xlsx: the results of manual patch assessment done by three researchers │   ├── RQ3 - ExtraVul Repair Actions and Repair Patterns Analyses.xlsx: the detailed counting result of repair actions in ExtraVul database by three researchers
 │   └── Section 5.3 - Dataset Test Cases Analysis.xlsx: the analysis results of test cases in Vul4J
-├── experiments: contains the dataset, the repair tools' artifacts, and neccesary scripts (including RepairThemAll) to build the APR4Vul Docker image where we can conduct our experiments
+├── experiments: contains the dataset, the repair tools' artifacts, and necessary scripts (including RepairThemAll) to build the APR4Vul Docker image where we can conduct our experiments
 ├── repair_results: contains the repair result files from the tools └── README.md
 ```

 ## Usage

-### Install required software
+### Install the required software
-The code is deployed to run in Docker container.
-Please download and install Docker on you machine first.
-If you use a PC or a Mac, you could find the link to download Docker Desktop at: https://www.docker.com/products/docker-desktop.
+The code is deployed to run in a Docker container.
+Please download and install Docker on your machine first.
+If you use a PC or a Mac, you can find the link to download Docker Desktop at: https://www.docker.com/products/docker-desktop.

 If you want to run our evaluation from **source** of RepairThemAll in this repository, please follow the below **Setup** section to build the Docker image and run it on Docker.
 You could also reuse our **[pre-built Docker image](https://hub.docker.com/r/vulrepair/apr4vul)**, which is **ready to be used** for running the evaluation.
 If you follow the second approach, you can skip the Setup section.

 ### Setup
-In this step, after you download our replication package, extract it, and see this README.md file.
+In this step, after you download our replication package, extract it and see this README.md file.
 Please follow these steps to build APR4Vul Docker image.

 1. Download Oracle Java SE Development Kit (JDK) 7.
-It is required to install JDK 7 manually in the Ubuntu image we use as Docker base image.
+It is required to install JDK 7 manually in the Ubuntu image we use as the Docker base image.
 Please download the file `jdk-7u80-linux-x64.tar.gz` from [this website](https://www.oracle.com/java/technologies/javase/javase7-archive-downloads.html) and put it in the `experiments/` folder.

 2. Download the pretrained model of SeqTrans from [here](https://drive.google.com/file/d/1OfN1HzLaSpOpnyBb5VkO-wXS_7g-5l0c/view) and put it in the `experiments/SeqTrans/pretrain/` folder.